Virtual Green Week aims to collaborate with local community

 This year due to the COVID-19 pandemic all events will be online, making them accessible to more people than ever before.
 Previous Green Weeks have focused on Coventry and Leamington Spa, but all areas of Warwickshire and beyond are encouraged to get involved.

-Ahead of Coventry’s UK City of Culture celebrations, the week will help to kick off a year of green culture events in the local community.
+During Coventry’s UK City of Culture celebrations, they helped to kick off a year of green culture events in the local community.

 All individuals, groups, organisations, schools, charities and businesses are encouraged to use Green Week as a launchpad to begin their sustainable journey or use it to increase efforts towards a better future for all.